dankilman/clue/docs/additional_commands.rst

 2. ``git diff LEFT..RIGHT`` which can be used to run a ``git diff`` comparison between two branches or similar.

-To run the diff command only on active branch set repositories, pass the ``--active/-a`` flag.
+To run the diff command only on active feature repositories, pass the ``--active/-a`` flag.

 ``clue status``